Japan KYUSHU Tourist ジャパン九州ツーリスト株式会社

 Daikanbo

-a big observatory peak.
-The circumference of the Aso caldera is about
+The circumference of the Aso Caldera is approximately 130 kilometers,

-130 kilometers.
-From the observation site, you can clearly see its conical
+and from this site, you can clearly see its vast, bowl-shaped structure.

 Aso Shrine